pjenvey/path-pep/pep-0NNN.rst

 potentially misleading users that there was no expensive computation behind the scenes in case the attribute was implemented as a property.

+This also indirectly ties into the idea of introducing a ``path`` attribute to accomplish the same thing.
+This idea has an added issue, though, of accidentally having any object with a ``path`` attribute meet the protocol's duck typing.
+Introducing a new magic method for the protocol helpfully avoids any accidental opting into the protocol.

 Acknowledgements
 ================